Accelerated simulation of Boltzmann-BGK equations near the diffusive limit with asymptotic-preserving multilevel Monte Carlo: Introduction

 We consider a diffusively scaled version of \eqref{eq:kinetic_abstract} where the collision operator $Q[\cdot]$ is chosen to be the Bhatnagar-Gross-Krook (BGK) operator~\cite{Bhatnagar1954}, i.e.,

-with $\epsilon$ the Knudsen number, which can intuitively be understood as the inverse of a dimensionless collision rate, and $\mathcal{M}(v)$ the post-collisional velocity distribution.
+with $\epsilon$ the Knudsen number, which can intuitively be understood as the inverse of a dimensionless collision rate, and $\mathcal{M}(v)$ the probability density of the post-collisional velocity distribution.
 The BGK operator affects each particle individually, linearly driving the velocity distribution to a steady-state $\mathcal{M}(v)$ at a rate $\epsilon^{-2}$, rather than modeling particle-particle interactions.
 As $\epsilon \to 0$, the time-scale separation between the transport and collision behavior in \eqref{eq:kineticdiffusive} becomes infinite.
 The diffusive scaling, where one simultaneously rescales the transport and collision terms results in convergence to a drift-diffusion equation in this limit~\cite{Dimarco2014}.

-As $\epsilon \to 0$, the velocity distribution relaxes to the steady state distribution $\mathcal{M}(v)$.
+As $\epsilon \to 0$, the velocity distribution relaxes to the steady state distribution with density $\mathcal{M}(v)$.
 In this limit the velocity dimensions of the phase-space no longer contain any information and the stiff phase-space model can be replaced by a model with only spatial dimensions and without $\epsilon$-dependent time-step constraints.
-For example, if the steady state distribution $\mathcal{M}(v)$ is symmetric with mean zero, it can be shown that, in limit $\epsilon \to 0$, \eqref{eq:kineticdiffusive} converges to the diffusion equation~\cite{Lapeyre2003}
+For example, if the steady state distribution density $\mathcal{M}(v)$ is symmetric with mean zero under the Lebesgue measure, in the limit $\epsilon \to 0$, the solution \eqref{eq:kineticdiffusive} can be decomposed as $f(x,v,t) = \rho(x,t)\mathcal{M}(v)$ where $\rho(x,t)$ satisfies the diffusion equation~\cite{Lapeyre2003}

 If $\epsilon$ is small enough, the issues of high dimensionality and multiple time-scales can be avoided by approximating \eqref{eq:kineticdiffusive} by the limiting macroscopic equation \eqref{eq:heat}.
 The closer to the limit, the better the approximation is.
-Given knowledge of $\epsilon$ over the domain $\D_x$, one could consider a domain decomposition approach, selecting a model based on $\epsilon$, see e.g.~\cite{Illner1993, Klar1994}.
+Given knowledge of $\epsilon$ over the domain $\D_x$, one could consider a domain decomposition approach, selecting a model based on $\epsilon$, see e.g.~\cite{Illner1993, Klar1995}.
 In this work, we take an alternate route by using a single model and a corresponding asymptotic-preserving scheme, across the domain.